radixtheme/docs/docs/drupal.md

 **bootswatch** - If you want to use a [Bootswatch](http://bootswatch.com) theme, use it as follows.
 See the section on Bootswatch for more details.
 `drush radix "Name of theme" --bootswatch=cerulean`

+Note: This requires `unzip` to be available on your system.

 ## BrowserSync

 [BrowserSync](https://www.browsersync.io) detects changes in your theme files and automatically reloads the browser for you.